jphaneuf/courseraCapstoneNLP/Coursera_NLP_Final_Presentation.md

 Shiny App Usage
 ========================================================
 **Link**
  The App consists simply of a text input box, where you can input text, and an output text box with a prediction of the next word.
+Note that in this configuration, the App attepms to predict the next word, but will not attempt to fill in an incomplete input word.
 Enjoy!